well-typed/hs-bindgen/manual/LowLevel/ParsingSelectingAndProgramSlicing.md

 also parsed and reified by `hs-bindgen`.
 Instead, we could also provide an external binding for `FileOperationStatus`.

+> [!NOTE]
+> Program slicing can cause declarations to be included even if they are
+> explicitly excluded by a select predicate.

 ## Notes and examples

 ### Example use case and default behavior of `hs-bindgen`